jakob-bagterp/browserist/docs/reference/browser/scroll/page.md

 ---
-title: Documentation for Scroll Page Methods
+title: Documentation of Scroll Page Methods
 description: Learn how to automate scrolling page up or down, top or bottom using Browserist.
 Includes code examples for beginners and advanced users for web scraping and browser automation.
 tags:
     - Documentation